UPDATE: SINCE THIS ARTICLE, I’VE ALSO WRITTEN THIS UPDATE. SO YOU MAY LIKE TO READ BOTH.

 Over the last month you may have heard about the Plan-S. Plan-S presents some important changes to academic publishing and open access (OA), which will ultimately result in much more research being freely available faster.
-I’ve been asked a few questions about this recently, so I’ve put together this quick guide.
+As I’ve been asked a few questions about this recently, I’ve put together this quick guide.

 While reading this, please bear in mind that things are at a very early stage and are subject to alteration.
-Plan-S is unlikely to affect OA policy and working practices some time yet, and Research England have confirmed that S-Plan does not affect REF 2021.
+Plan-S is unlikely to affect OA policy and working practices some time yet, and Research England have confirmed that Plan-S does not affect REF 2021.
 So while it’s good to be aware that Plan-S is slowly coming into view on the horizon, it’s not something that will affect your work in the immediate future.

 So, what is Plan-S?

 Plan-S is a statement of 10 principles which set out the future for Open Access (OA) and publishing academic research.
 It is led by cOAlition S, who are a group of the major research funders from 13 European countries, including UK Research and Innovation (UKRI).
 The aim is that funders and universities will base their future policies on these 10 principles.
 Plan-S states –

 “After 1 January 2020 scientific publications on the results from research funded by public grants provided by national and European research councils and funding bodies [including UKRI], must be published in compliant Open Access Journals or on compliant Open Access Platforms.”